lucasheight/SonnenChargeHq-Adapter/readme.md

 This integration allows smart charging of your EV with [Sonnen Solar Batterie](https://sonnen.com.au/) and [ChargeHq](https://chargehq.net/).

-Coded in Microsoft .Net7 for this integration, but it would also be quite easy to port to other environments.
+Coded in Microsoft .Net7, it would also be quite easy to port to other environments.

 This integration assumes that Sonnen API v2 is used.